SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 Implement a **class** that **keeps** a list of numbers sorted in **ascending order**.

-It must support the following functionality:
+It needs to support the following functionality:

 - `add(elemenent)` - adds a new element to the collection
 - `remove(index)` - removes the element at the specified **index**